|

 wrapped up until only our noses stuck out, but we still had to stop periodically

-and get the blood
+and get the blood circulating again in our

 bodies.
 There were was about eight inches of snow on the ground and the whole